lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/exporter/slicelayoutcsv/help.md

 Overview
 -----
-The SliceLayoutCSVExporter is an exporter plugin which exports so-called Slice CSV files which are representing slices of data from the database.
+The SliceLayoutCSVExporter is an exporter plugin, which exports slices of data from the database to so-called slice CSV files.
-These slices can later be used for interpreter plugins to interpret slices of data one by one.
+These slices can later be used by interpreter plugins to interpret slices of data one by one.

 Data example
 -----